When you're a court reporter, owning the right equipment - the best steno machine, software,…

 Okay, the whole world is not going to improve at all.
 But at least your own world will be a better place.

-(If you want to hear the other side of the story, you can read 10 Things Scopists Want Court Reporters to Know.)
+To hear the other side of the story, read 10 Things Scopists Want Court Reporters to Know.